ModDota/moddota.github.io/_articles/scripting-introduction.md

 * npc_**abilities**_override.txt - Modified dota abilities/items with changed values.
 * **herolist**.txt - List of the heroes available for picking.

-These files are defined using KeyValues (KV) and are the core of the the **DataDriven system**.
-While they fulfill the definition of a programming language, it’s more like a big table containing all the possible data in a static document. it uses a relatively simple syntax whose only special characters are curly braces and quotes, with alternating sets of "Key" and "Value" or "Key" `{table}` pairs, where `table` is another set of KeyValues.
+These files are defined using KeyValues (KV) and are the core of the **DataDriven system**.
+While they fulfill the definition of a programming language, it's more like a big table containing all the possible data in a static document.
+It uses a relatively simple syntax whose only special characters are curly braces and quotes, with alternating sets of "Key" and "Value" or "Key" `{table}` pairs, where `table` is another set of KeyValues.

 KV will define the data of abilities/items/units, while more elaborate behavior is handled with Lua or TypeScript.

 Each .txt file contains its particular KVs, and when the game starts, each client (and server) will interpret them.
-Changes to these files won’t take effect until the game is started again, so be very aware of the syntax, as any extra/missing `"` or `{` `}` will usually make all the keyvalues that come after this error unusable.
+Changes to these files won't take effect until the game is started again, so be very aware of the syntax, as any extra/missing `"` or `{` `}` will usually make all the keyvalues that come after this error unusable.
 Consistent [indentation](https://en.wikipedia.org/wiki/Indent_style) is a good practice to learn early!
 KV is case-sensitive, so also pay attention to write everything like the game expects you to write.
 If your KV is not working, try putting it into [the KV checker](https://arhowk.github.io/) to look for errors.

-Now it’s a good time to get your environment ready to write Dota Scripts.
+Now it's a good time to get your environment ready to write Dota Scripts.
 For this, the best way is getting [Visual Studio Code](https://code.visualstudio.com/).
 Use VSCode to open your addon root directory using File > Open Folder...

 ## Running and testing your game